Pulin412/tech-scaffoldings/README.md

 Integration with Spring Cache for caching and an example of caching a method result.

-## Exception Handling

-Global exception handling setup and custom exception classes.

-## Logging Setup

-Configuration for logging using SLF4J and Logback, with different log levels.

 ## Testing

 Unit testing template with JUnit and Mockito, and integration testing setup.

-## Swagger Documentation

-Integration with Swagger for API documentation.

-## Continuous Integration

-Configuration for a CI/CD pipeline (e.g., Jenkins, Travis CI) and a sample pipeline script.

 ## Monitoring and Metrics

 Integration with Spring Boot Actuator and exporting metrics to Prometheus.

-## Dockerization

-Dockerfile for containerization and Docker Compose for multi-container setups.

 ## Load Testing